Elaeagnifolia/subreddit-bot-tools/README.md

 A bot will only edit a flair once per post to prevent flair editing abuse.

 ### To-Do
+* The currenct check to see if a bot has already edited a post's flair isn't great.
+Improve it.
 * Some parts of the script may be too specific to the subreddit this was initially intended for (/r/TearsOfThemis).
 Refactor to make it applicable across more subreddits.

 ### praw.ini